kamieliz/IngressLink-Demo/README.md

 ## Configure F5 IngressLink with OpenShift

-### Section 1: Create the  Proxy Protocol iRule on Bigip
+### Section 1: Verify the  Proxy Protocol iRule on Bigip

 Proxy Protocol is required by NGINX to provide the applications PODs with the original client IPs.
-Use the following steps to configure the Proxy_Protocol_iRule

 1. Login to BIG-IP GUI